School Science Lessons

 Dried herb is sold as root pieces.

-Codonopsis pilosula and Codonopsis tangshen are plants widely used in traditional Chinese medicine.
+Codonopsis pilosula and Codonopsis tangshen are plants widely and used in traditional Chinese medicine.

 Protodioscin, C51H84O22, Puncture vine, Solanine, Hedera, Ruscus, Smilax sarsasspiralla, Withania, Yucca schidigera